nulladmin1/wakanix/README.md

 # WakaNix

-Manage Wakatime using the WakaNix homeManagerModule
+Manage Wakatime (`.wakatime.cfg`) using the WakaNix homeManagerModule

 ## Usage